logto-io/.github/profile/README.md

   </a>
 </p>

-Logto[^info] is a cost-effective open-source alternative to Auth0.
-It offers a seamless developer experience and is well-suited for individuals and growing companies.
+Logto[^info] is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.

 ## About